 National Fraud Initiative

 This National Fraud Initiative involves the collection of personal data.
 Computerised data matching allows fraudulent claims and payments to be identified.
 Where a match is found, it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

-The Comptroller and Auditor General currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Comptroller and Auditor General for matching.
-Details are set out in the NIAO’s website, www.niauditoffice.gov.uk
+The Council participates in the National Fraud Initiative to assist in the prevention and detection of fraud.
+It is required to provide additional personal data to the Comptroller and Auditor General or his agent for data matching under legislative powers included in the Audit and Accountability (NI) Order 2003, articles 4A to 4H.
+The Council are required to provide particular sets of data to the Comptroller and Auditor General for matching.
+Details are set out on the NIAO’s website.